hyperspy/hyperspy/doc/user_guide/getting_started.rst

    In [1]: %matplotlib qt
    In [2]: import hyperspy.api as hs

-Note that to execute lines of code in the notebook you must press ``shift+return``.
+Note that to execute lines of code in the notebook you must press ``Shift+Return``.
 (For details about notebooks and their functionality try the help menu in the notebook).
 Next, import two useful modules: numpy and matplotlib.pyplot, as follows: (We use ``>>>`` as a general python propmt)

 .. code-block:: python